Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

-Max Strus will hope to make a difference for the Miami Heat at 8:30 PM on Wednesday against the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Max Strus included, will play at 8:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.

-Let's look at the prop bets available for Strus, using stats and trends to make good predictions.
+If you'd like to make predictions on Strus' performance, we break down his available prop bets, using stats and trends, below.

 Max Strus Prop Bets vs. the Nuggets